JeffHing/angular-cabinet/README.md

 }
 ```

-### You're Done

 That's it.
-What you can implement is really only limited by what CSS provides.
+You're done.
+What you can implement is limited by CSS and
+your imagination.

+### Examples List

 ## Usage